 There are two important rules to a healthy late-night snack: 1) Eat mostly complex carbohydrates, with minimal fat and protein, which can take longer to digest and 2) Choose small portions of whole foods like seasonal fruits.

 While choosing a proper late-night snack is important, consider timing as well, especially if you’re susceptible to heartburn, which can be exacerbated by eating too close to bedtime, says Samantha Hua, holistic health coach and owner of Happy Food.

 Whether you should or you shouldn’t, everyone grabs a late-night snack every once in a while.
 These are the best foods to munch on if you’re feeling hungry after dinner.

-Toss pecans with cinnamon and a pinch of brown sugar.
-Core an apple and fill with your nut mixture and bake until the apple skin is rippling.
+Toss together walnuts with cinnamon and a pinch of brown sugar.
+Core an apple and fill it with your nut mixture and bake until the apple skin is rippling.
 This provides a balance of fruit, fiber and protein without sacrificing taste.

 Ricotta and Figs2 of 10

 Mix 1/2 cup of low-fat ricotta cheese with chopped figs and a drizzle of honey.
 This nutrient-dense snack pairs a small helping of high-protein food with an easily digested carbohydrate to fill you up without going overboard.

 Slice one quarter of a cucumber and dip it in hummus.
 This snack is versatile—you can choose any hummus you like—and light so you won't feel heavy when you head to bed.